 What is Globally Harmonized System (GHS) for Hazard Communication (HazCom)?

-The Globally Harmonized System (GHS) is an international approach to hazard communication, providing agreed criteria for classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
+The Globally Harmonized System (GHS) is an international approach to hazard communication, providing agreed criteria for the classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
 The GHS was negotiated in a multi-year process by hazard communication experts from many different countries, international organizations, and stakeholder groups.
 It is based on major existing systems around the world, including OSHA’s Hazard Communication Standard and the chemical classification and labeling systems of other US agencies.

-What are the Major Changes to the Hazard Communication Standard (HCS) in USA?
+What are the Major Changes to the Hazard Communication Standard (HCS) in the USA?

 In order to ensure chemical safety in the workplace, information about the identities and hazards of the chemicals must be available and understandable to workers.

-- Hazard classification: Provides specific criteria for classification of health and physical hazards, as well as classification of mixtures.
+- Hazard classification: Provides specific criteria for the classification of health and physical hazards, as well as classification of mixtures.

 - Labels: Chemical manufacturers and importers will be required to provide a label that includes a harmonized signal word, pictogram, and hazard statement for each hazard class and category.
 Precautionary statements must also be provided.

 - Safety Data Sheets: This Will now have a specified 16-section format.

 - Information and training: Employers are required to train workers on the new labels elements and safety data sheets format to facilitate recognition and understanding.